-KYB AOS-II racing suspension makes its debut on an on-road bike.
+KYB AOS-II racing suspension makes its asphalt debut.

-- \ Based on the Air-Oil Separate cartridge fork developed for motocross racing, this is the industry's first use of this high-performance racing suspension on an on-road motorcycle. - \ Designed for low friction, the Ø43 mm front fork offers superb action: smooth initial action is followed by strong damping at the end of the stroke. - \ As the suspension works, a large ø32 mm free-floating piston at the bottom of the oil-damping cartridge pumps oil up to a sealed area between the inner and outer tubes.
+- Based on the Air-Oil Separate cartridge fork developed for motocross racing, this is the industry's first appearance of this high-performance racing suspension for asphalt use. - Designed for low friction, the Ø43 mm front fork offers superb action: smooth initial action is followed by strong damping at the end of the stroke. - As the suspension works, a large ø32 mm free-floating piston at the bottom of the oil-damping cartridge pumps oil up to a sealed area between the inner and outer tubes.
 The oil in this area provides a friction-reducing film on which the tubes can slide against each other, resulting in extremely smooth action.